thanpolas/thanpolas.github.com/_posts/javascript/2013-04-29-promises-a-performance-hits-you-should-be-aware-of.md

 Yes.
 A request was made for all the stub functions to be asynchronous.
 That request has been implemented and you can view the results bellow, named as **Async**.

+#### The Added nextTick in Promises/A+ should not be always added

+Domenic [painstakingly explained](https://gist.github.com/thanpolas/5758331) to me the subtle details of the Promises/A+ spec that requires asynchronous resolution.
+Consider this simple case:

+{% highlight javascript %}

+function asyncOp(){
+  var def = when.defer();

+  // emulate an async operation (e.g. file read) setTimeout(function(){
+    def.resolve();
+    console.log('X');
+  });

+  return def.promise;
+}

+asyncOp().then(function(){
+  console.log('Y');
+});

+console.log('Z');
+{% endhighlight %}

+You'd typically expect that you'll see printed Z, X, Y. But that is not the case as per the spec.
+The spec only requires that resolution "is not invoked in the same turn of the event loop as the call to then to which they are passed.".

+If it is *another turn* the Promise implementation can resolve the promise **synchronously** thus printing Z, Y, X. A very subtle detail, and one that according to Domenic not all implementations have really implemented.

 ### Time Benchmark

 The `app.promise()` function gets invoked asynchronously in a loop of *n* times.
 We mark the time down to microseconds, using the [node-microtime][] library.
 The time is marked in the following events: